Links in this post may be affiliate links. Find out more here.

 After realizing that my childhood trick to get a 100% on the quiz was no longer working, I tried something totally new, and this is how I now memorize Scripture.
 It takes longer than 30 minutes, yes.
 But stick with me and I believe you’ll learn to enjoy the process.

-Here is a simplified method to memorize Scripture:
+Here is a simplified way to memorize Scripture:

 - Start by buying (or making) a little 3×5 notecard book.

 - Choose 5-10 Scripture verses that you want to memorize.
-I call these “fighter verses”.
+John Piper calls these “fighter verses”.